nikstern/mjau-api/README.md

 `https://www.getpostman.com/collections/721f4063d15f2bb8d619`

 To import open a workspace and click Import in the upper right corner.
-Then click the link tab and paste the link above inside.
+Then click the `Link` tab and paste the link above inside.

 Note: Sometimes Postman seems to struggle to use the images saved in the collection.
 Upload your own images if there are any saved in the collection.